 There are many drying products, but Nail Tek 10-Speed is the one that I’ve used for years and recommend.
 The Nail Tek 10-Speed speeds up the drying process, but I always recommend that you let your nails dry for 30-60 minutes.

-And there you have it, my salon secrets to prevent your nail polish from chipping.
+And there you have it, my salon secrets to keep your nail polish from chipping.
 Keep in mind that if your hands are in a lot of water, your polish just isn’t going to last as long.
 (You might consider wearing gloves to wash dishes, garden, etc.)

 What are your tips and tricks to keep your nail polish from chipping?